The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Introduction

+Here, we show how and why the absence of cross-group connections---homophily in social networks---coupled with the reliance of labor markets on referrals in hiring leads to a combination of inequality, economic immobility, and lost productivity.
+Our model simultaneously explains a range of patterns seen in the data and also provides new insights into policies that overcome the negative impacts of homophily in referrals.

-A key feature of labor markets is that many, if not most, employees -- of all skill levels -- are hired via referrals, and people applying without some connection are at a substantial disadvantage.\footnote{For background, see \cite*{granovetter1974,granovetter1995,montgomery1991,ioannidesd2004,topa2011,rubineauf2013}.} Furthermore these connections typically exhibit a degree of group-based homophily -- the tendency of people to be friends with others with similar characteristics: ethnicity, gender, age, religion, etc.\footnote{E.g., see the discussion and references in \cite{mcphersonsc2001,currarinijp2009,jackson2019}.} This homophily distorts the distribution of referrals in the population as a whole and has implications for inequality, immobility and productivity.
+Our model is built on two key facts.
+One is that many workers---of a variety of skill levels---are hired via referrals, and people applying without some connection are at a substantial disadvantage.
+The other is that these connections typically exhibit substantial homophily---the tendency of people to be friends with others with similar characteristics: ethnicity, gender, age, income level, religion, etc. Perhaps surprisingly, despite extensive studies of homophily,\footnote{See, e.g., \cite{mcphersonsc2001,currarinijp2009,jackson2019,jackson2021}} as well as the role of referrals in labor markets,\footnote{See, e.g., \cite{myerss1951,reess1970,granovetter1974,granovetter1995,montgomery1991,ioannidesd2004,topa2011,rubineauf2013,lesterrt2021,hederosskp2022}} there is little work combining homophily with referrals.

-In this paper we develop a model in which current employees refer new ones.
-These referrals exhibit homophily, so that employees are more likely to refer workers of their own race, geneder, etc. Firms hire both via referrals and open applications.
-This allows us to provide a detailed analysis of the role of referrals in driving inequality and the persistence of that inequality (immobility), as well as the impact on productivity.
-The model also enables us to study the dynamic impacts of key policies: the short and long-term effects of different forms of affirmative action, as well as how hiring from open applications is affected by the ease with which firms can identify and fire workers who underperform.

-The effect of referrals on inequality is well known.\footnote{For some of the extensive evidence on this, and further references, see \cite*{munshi2003,arrowb2004,beaman2012,patacchiniz2012,laschever2013,beamankm2016,lalannes2016,jackson2019,arbex2019network,zeltzer2020}.} In particular, the reliance on referrals can result in inequality in employment and wages across groups.
-For instance, in our model, referred workers have an advantage of extra chances of being hired, and higher average wages conditional upon being hired, since their value is known and they are being selected for that higher value.\footnote{For example, see \cite{dustmann2016} for evidence on referred workers' wage advantage.}